pondrejk/dizzer/chap-vis_challenges-density.md

 TODO: image three types of objects in a timespace cube

+Events seem as least data-rich though the analytic potential stems from a high number of events.

 Intro on difficulties
 data -> technological filter -> coginitive filter -> idea/decision